FACTION BRIEF

 Not Unanimous

-Seekers disagree about everything: what transcendence is, how to pursue it, what failures mean.
+Seekers disagree about almost everything: what transcendence is, how to pursue it, what failures mean, whether ORACLE was right.
 The only consensus is that something more exists and is worth seeking.